elixtcode/notion-zen-dashboard/README.md

 # Project: Notion Zen Dashboard

-This is a mobile-friendly web app built with React, TypeScript, and Tailwind CSS, designed to embed seamlessly in Notion.
-I used an AI-assisted tool to generate the initial layout scaffold to speed up development, but all core components, logic, and styling were designed, written, and refined manually through GitHub.
+A minimalist, mobile-friendly web app built with React, TypeScript, and Tailwind CSS, designed to embed seamlessly in Notion.
+It helps track focus time, break durations, and task-based productivity in a single clean interface.

-The goal is to track personal productivity metrics such as focus time and time spent per task through a clean, responsive interface.
-Through this project, I applied key concepts in React and TypeScript, including state management, component logic, and type-safe development practices.
+I used an AI-generated layout as a starting point to save time, then customized the timer behavior, added key features, and refined the interface to suit my workflow all coded and versioned through GitHub.

 ### Live Demo
 https://notion-zen-dashboard.lovable.app/